styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Visual indicators for time differences

 ### Turbo Mode
 Speed up gameplay for faster testing and grinding:
 - Increase game speed for faster progression
 - Customizable speed multipliers
 - Real-time tick display
 - Perfect for testing strategies quickly
 - Great for farming and grinding sessions

+### Board Analyzer
+Analyzes and simulates board setups for optimal strategies and performance.
+Useful for advanced planning and testing.

+### Tick Tracker
+Tracks and displays the number of game ticks (and optionally milliseconds) for each session.
+Features include:
+- Real-time tick tracking widget
+- History of recent tick counts
+- Option to show milliseconds conversion
+- Copy and clear tick history with a single click
+- Useful for speedrunners and performance analysis

+Note: The UI Components Showcase mod and other example mods are available in the `Unused Mods/` folder as examples or for development/testing.
+These are not enabled by default but can be activated or used as templates for your own mods.

 ## Contributing